 The TT's all use a horizontal axis wash pump system to get the necessary extra floor clearance.
-I've been servicing dishwashers
+I

-for nearly 33 years now, and have yet to see a horizontally mounted motor/pump assembly that lasted as long as one that's
+for some 45 years and have yet to see a horizontally mounted motor/pump assembly that lasted as long as one that's

 vertically mounted.
 The weird thing is, I'm not sure why.

 Logically, a pump impeller rotating around a horizontal shaft should be more efficient at 'throwing' water upward.
 But long

 term reliability tends to favor the opposite.
 Odd.
 As with any newer designs, time will tell.

 Update Fall 2021: The above dates me as a dinosaur, I know.
 At this

 point I'm not sure there are *any* vertical axis dishwashers being built